abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 76: March 18, 2018

+Today's Progress: Finished the Pomodoro Clock.

+Thoughts: Did a full 2 hours to make up for yesterday!
+Got the "break mode" wording, added sound effects, get the "reset" button working with the sliders also adding reset functionality.
+Added a few UI tweaks.
+It is done like dinner!

+Link to work: <a href="https://codepen.io/abbywilson/pen/KoKoea">Pomodoro Clock</a>

+### Day 75: March 17, 2018

+Today's Progress: No coding! :(

+Thoughts: Full day of not coding!
+Led a mountaineering club hike and did some visiting.
+Will make up for it tomorrow.

+Link to work:

 ### Day 74: March 16, 2018

 Today's Progress: Working on the Pomodoro Clock.